onpointtech/agency-portal-v2/README.md

 `localhost:4200`

-## how to run the backend (angular)
+## How to run the backend (angular)
-1. open eclipse
+1. Open eclipse

+2. Choose ClaimantServiceNew

-2. build the project as maven project
+3. Build the project as maven project

-3. run the application
+3. Right click and run the application (ClaimantServiceNewApplication)

-4. open this link in your browser `http://localhost:8080/swagger-ui.html`
+4. Open this link in your browser `http://localhost:8080/swagger-ui.html`

 ## How to develop the agency portal

-### Code scaffolding
+### Component generation

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.